mpl-extensions/mpl-interactions/README.md

 I use the GitHub [issues](https://github.com/ianhi/mpl-interactions/issues) to keep track of ideas I have, so looking through those should serve as a roadmap of sorts.
 For the most part I add to the library when I create a function that is useful for the science I am doing.
 If you create something that seems useful a PR would be most welcome so we can share it easily with more people.
 I'm also open to feature requests if you have an idea.

 ## Documentation
-Definitely a work in progress--I would recommend checking out the [examples directory](https://mpl-interactions.readthedocs.io/en/latest/) for now.
+Definitely a work in progress--I would recommend checking out the [examples directory](https://github.com/ianhi/mpl-interactions/tree/master/examples).
+The minimal narrative documentation can be found on [ReadTheDocs](https://mpl-interactions.readthedocs.io/en/latest/)

 ## Examples with GIFs!